ventengine/Vent-Engine/README.md

 ### 🏆 Goals

 - **Built in Rust:** At Vent-Engine, we believe in the power of Rust and strive to avoid any bindings to other languages.
-- **Optimized for Performance:** Our engine places a strong emphasis on performance.
+- **Optimized for performance:** Our engine places a strong emphasis on performance.
 By utilizing WGPU, we leverage native APIs to deliver top-tier results.
 - **Designed for Accessibility:** Our engine is designed to be user-friendly, making it easy for you to focus on your work instead of getting bogged down in the details.
-- **Cross-Platform Support:** We Support a variety of [Platforms](https://github.com/Snowiiii/Vent-Engine#-platforms), you can be confident that your creation will run seamlessly across different devices, making it accessible to all.

-### 🏗 Current Status
+- **Cross-Platform Support:** We support a variety of [platforms](https://github.com/Snowiiii/Vent-Engine#-platforms), You can be confident that your creation will run seamlessly across different devices, making it accessible to all.### 🏗 Current Status

 -- Vent-Engine is in development --

-We're using [GitHub Projects](https://github.com/Snowiiii/Vent-Engine/projects?query=is%3Aopen) for Managing our Tasks
+We're using [GitHub Projects](https://github.com/Snowiiii/Vent-Engine/projects?query=is%3Aopen) for managing our tasks

-#### Why not a Roadmap ?
+#### Why not a roadmap?

 There are several reasons why we don't find a roadmap useful.
 Firstly, we believe that Vent-Engine should be released in a polished and fully functional state with all features included, regardless of how long it takes.
 We have no time constraints, so we can focus on implementing as many polished features as possible without unnecessary stress.
 Therefore, we do not see the need for a roadmap in this regard.

-#### How to Contribute
+#### How to contribute?

-We welcome contributions in any way shape or form.
+We welcome contributions in any way, shape, or form.
 Here's how you can get started:

 - Fork the repository and clone it to your local machine.
 - Run ```cargo run --release --bin vent-editor``` to start the editor.